pratikyadav0205/AI-Teaching-Assistant/README.md

 # 🎓 AI Teaching Assistant

-A full-stack web app that helps teachers generate learning materials from any text or PDF — powered by Claude AI.
+A full-stack web app that helps teachers generate learning materials from any text or PDF.

 ---